kubernetes/community/wg-lts/charter.md

 ### In Scope

-- Collecting input to better define long term support with regard to Kubernetes OSS releases
+- Collecting input to better define long term support with regard to Kubernetes releases.
+This could include:
+  * What is a supported release?
+  * Number of community supported branches.
+  * Duration of community support per supported branch.
+- Working with vendors and other community members to identify ongoing efforts to help end users beyond current community support and identify opportunities for reuse of prior work.
-- Creating and prioritizing a list of areas that require investments to improve long term supportability
+- Creating and prioritizing a list of areas that require investments to improve long term supportability.
+This could include:
+  * Upgrade path considerations.
+  * Costs of Kubernetes releases in terms of:
+    * Infrastructure
+    * People
-- Initiate and drive cross-SIG changes related to long term support
+- Initiate and drive cross-SIG changes related to long term support.
+- Identify ways to that vendors and other community members can better support Kubernetes releases.

 ### Out of scope

+- The lifecycle of projects outside of the Kubernetes org.
 - Designing and executing on changes clearly falling into individual SIG responsibilities.
+This is a working group, no code implementation is the responsibility of this Working Group.
+- Technical and end-user support:  The WG may make recommendations around support to those responsible for relevant code and responsible for the release engineering operations and automation, but does not own code itself.

 ## Special Powers